A history of The Manor (formally known as Bungunyah Manor).

-After a hurried trip back home, with much persuasion Emily took her father back to look at this wonderful house.
-This resulted in his negotiating for, and eventually buying, the house for the princely sum of 20 pounds.
-Edmund Curtis, Emily’s father, not being a carpenter but being a very practical man, set about dismantling this home, marking every piece of timber and reassembling it exactly as before.
-This then became the Curtis home.
+It had a galvanised iron roof, doors with glass in, verandah on three sides and milled timber used in construction.
+A hurried trip home and with much persuasion, Emily’s father was talked into going to have a look at this wonderful house.
+This resulted in his negotiating for and eventually purchasing the home for the sum of approximately fourteen pounds.
+Edmund Curtis, not being a carpenter, but a very capable man, set about dismantling the home, marking every piece of timber and reassembling it exactly as before on his land not far from the old slab home.

 This then became the Curtis home.
 Emily grew up, married and moved away from the mountain for a number of years.
 She returned to her parent’s home with her husband and two young sons.
 This was during the early stages of The Great Depression that lasted through to the thirties.
 During this time the first all-weather bitumen road was constructed.
 At last the mountain had become more accessible and people began to come as tourists needing accommodation.
 Emily was now caring for her aged mother who was confined to her bed.
 However, there was still the need for family income and she decided to turn a couple of spare rooms, with her parent’s consent, into guest rooms.
 Her father gave her the “Syndicate House” in appreciation of her nursing her mother for so many years.
 At this time Tamborine Mountain was fast becoming a flourishing tourist resort.
 Jim Franklin was a building contractor and owned ten acres of land round the hilltop where “Bungunyah” stands today.
 In the early 1920’s, Emily and Jim decided to demolish the “Syndicate House” and use any timber that was sound to help with the construction of “Bungunyah” the Guest House.